dsfhdshdjtsb/enchantments/README.md

   - mark lasts for 3 seconds, also applies glow effect
   - Gain speed 2 + jump 2 for 10 seconds on hitting a marked enemy
   - Rare
-  - Mutually exclusive with Zap, Volley
+  - Mutually exclusive with Zap, Volley, flame

 Zap(I) - send out bolts of lightning from the target that bounce to nearby enemies
   - targets enemies within 4 block circle
   - continuily bounces until no new targets are found(enemies can only be hit once)
   - Deals 2 hp magic damage, except to the original target
   - Very rare
-  - mutually exclusive with Hunter, Volley
+  - mutually exclusive with Hunter, Volley, flame

 Volley(I) - arrows fall from the sky around the target
   - arrows with roughly the same speed as a fully charged bow fall in a small area around the target
   - randomized pattern
   - Rare
-  - mutually exclusive with Zap, Hunter
+  - mutually exclusive with Zap, Hunter, flame

 ### Crossbow